norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/dr-bike-uea/index.md

  * Free puncture repair guides
  * Oil, rags, brushes and gloves
  * A range of tools, labelled and free to use

+### Subsidised Brake Labour ###

+We're a safety focussed project so _all brake *labour* is capped at £12 for students and staff_ (excluding parts).
+In collaboration with UEA we aim for safe brakes to be affordable whether you're having a coaster brake serviced, or new pads and cables.
+(Obviously it can also be less than that for smaller adjustments).

 ### Education and Workshops ###